cnpm/npminstall/README.md

   -r, --registry: specify custom registry
   -c, --china: specify in china, will automatically using chinses npm registry and other binary's mirrors
   --ignore-scripts: ignore all preinstall / install and postinstall scripts during the installation
+  --forbidden-licenses: forbit install packages which used these licenses
 ```

 ## Use as Lib